huggingface/community-events/gradio-blocks/README.md

 - Community Pick (voting)
 - Most Creative Space (voting)
 - Most Educational Space (voting)
+- CEO's pick (one prize for a particularly impactful demo), picked by @clem
+- CTO's pick (one prize for a particularly technically impressive demo), picked by @julien

 ## Creating a Gradio demo on Hugging Face Spaces